-- Minimum approach distance for the various voltages present at their plant. - Not to cross the limited approach boundary, unless continuously supervised by a QEW. - The risk associated with energized equipment. - The tasks that can only be performed by QEWs. - How to protect themselves when working around electricity. - The importance of obeying electrical hazard signs and tags. - Who to report electrical hazards to after they have been identified.
+- Minimum approach distance for the various voltages for equipment at each facility. - Not to cross the limited approach boundary, unless continuously supervised by a QEW. - The risk associated with energized equipment. - The tasks that can only be performed by QEWs (Qualified Electrical Worker) (Qualified Electrical Worker). - How to protect themselves when working around electricity. - The importance of obeying electrical hazard signs and tags. - Who to report electrical hazards to after they have been identified.